DiaPorntipa/nssn-fmc-data-compilation/README.md

 # nssn-fmc-data-compilation

-This repository is using for data processing and compilation of in-situ and remote DFMC/VPD/Soil moisture data frpm several sources for furthur analysis.
+This repository is used for data processing and compilation of in-situ and remote DFMC/VPD/Soil moisture data from several sources for further analysis.

 See Documentation.pdf for more details.